cehfisher/a11y-style-guide/CONTRIBUTING.md

   <ul>
     <li>Make all of your changes in the <code>src</code> folder or your changes will be overwritten on the next <code>gulp</code> command.</li>
     <li>If you add a JS file, you must add the script to the bottom of the <code>index.twig</code> file in the <code>style-guide</code> folder, otherwise the script will not be added to the page.</li>
-    <li>Once you are done making changes to the patterns, you can easily update the doc folders by these commands (or let a repo manager do it):<br><code>npm run gulp clean:docs</code> - Removes old code from /docs except index and jeckyll settings<br>
+    <li>Once you are done making changes to the patterns, you can easily update the doc folders by these commands (or let a repo manager do it):<br><code>npm run gulp clean:docs</code> - Removes old code from /docs except index and KSS settings<br>
 <code>npm run gulp move:docs</code> - Move items from /dist to /docs.
 </li>
 </div>